Alex Mart, CMT

 *Feel free to reach out for citations, studies and more info!

-Criteria for Evaluating if Your Pain/Symptoms are Neuroplastic:
+Basic Criteria for Evaluating if Your Pain/Symptoms are Neuroplastic:

 - The body can experience pain (inflammation, tension, spasm, etc) even in the absence of physical damage or structural problems.